90t/book-club/README.md

 ## Features

 ## BluePrints
+- blueprints are a brillant feature to the flask framework, a good example of this is this project , I fully indented to build my project with a
+- blueprint structure , for large aplliactions, even tho this is only a meduim to a small appllication, blueprints had a masssive effect on the organisation
+- of my project
+- In Order to acheieve this I needed

 ### Web Forms & Flask-WTF
 - To work & set up my forms I had to have venv activated & I had intitiatd the project with my FLASK_APP=blog.py